asyrul21/designPatternsReference/src/AdapterPattern/README.md

 Converts the interface of a class into another interface the client expect.
 Adapter lets classes work together that could not otherwise because of incompatible interfaces.

+Decorator: Adds new responsibilities/features to objects

+Adapter: Converts one interfaces to another

+Facade: Simplifies an interface

 ## Design Solution

 ![Adapter Pattern Solution](images/adapter-solution.jpg)